Ravenna Emilia Romagna And San Marino, Italy Travel Guide

 Dedicated specifically to the art of mosaic, from ancient times to contemporary interpretations.
 It features interactive exhibits and demonstrations, looking into techniques and evolution of mosaic art.

 Dante Alighieri’s last residence in Ravenna.
-While only a small portion of the original structure is preserved as a museum, it holds relics and exhibits related to the poet's life and work.
+While only a small section of the original structure is preserved as a museum, it holds relics and exhibits related to the poet's life and work.
 It sits adjacent to Dante's Tomb.

 Ravenna Festival, held annually in summer (May-July), is an international event featuring world-class classical music, opera, dance, and theater performances.
 Check the program well in advance.